Maksymilian555/ferc-rt-page/README.md

 In git bash or cmd.

-## What is our page about

-We will show you all our news, images and info.
-We also want to popularize our poducts.
-It will all be about rocket, parachutes, flat earth 😀 and engines.
-We want to fly to the space, but question is how?
-After all, we are living on flat earth...

-### What we are using in that project

-React, Redux, Normalize CSS, Java script, CSS, HTML, and others.

-### Want to test page?

-Use this link to github pages:  https://maksymilian555.github.io/ferc-rt-page/

 ### Graphics and films used

 I used random graphics and films for this page, they are without copiright.
-After FERC will make our own images, then I'll implement them to page.
+After FERC will make it's own images, then I'll implement them to page.

-#### More info later